spbu-coding-2023/trees-9/README.md

 ## Library Features

-#### Constructors
+### Constructors
 - `constructor(comparator: Comparator<K>? = null)` - constructs a new AbstractBinarySearchTree instance with the given comparator.

 - `constructor(map: Map<K, V>, replaceIfExists: Boolean = true, comparator: Comparator<K>? = null)` - constructs a new AbstractBinarySearchTree instance initialized with the contents of the given map.

-    The `comparator` to be used optional for ordering keys in the tree.
+    > The `comparator` to be used optional for ordering keys in the tree.

-#### Methods
+### Methods

-- put

 - `put(key: K, value: V, replaceIfExists : Boolean = true)` - inserts the specified key-value pair into the tree.

 - `putAll(map: Map<K, V>, replaceIfExists: Boolean = true)` - inserts all key-value pairs from the given map into the tree.

-          replaceIfExists is an optional (default is true) Boolean flag indicating whether to replace the value if the key already exists in the tree.
+  > `replaceIfExists` is an optional (default is true) Boolean flag indicating whether to replace the value if the key already exists in the tree.

-- remove

 - `remove(key: K): V?` - removes the key-value pair with the specified key from the tree and returns value associated with the removed key, or `null` if the key was not found in the tree.

-- get

 - `get(key: K): V?` - retrieves the value associated with the specified key from the tree and returns value associated with the specified key, or `null` if the key was not found in the tree.

 - `getPair(key: K): Pair<K, V>?` - retrieves the key-value pair associated with the specified key from the tree and returns the key-value pair associated with the specified key, or `null` if the key was not found in the tree.

 - `getMin(): V?` - retrieves the value associated with the minimum key in the tree and returns the value associated with the minimum key, or `null` if the tree is empty.

 - `getMax(): V?` - retrieves the value associated with the maximum key in the tree and returns the value associated with the maximum key, or `null` if the tree is empty.

 - `getMinKeyPair(): Pair<K, V>?` - retrieves the key-value pair associated with the minimum key in the tree and returns the key-value pair associated with the minimum key, or `null` if the tree is empty.

 - `getMaxKeyPair(): Pair<K, V>?` - retrieves the key-value pair associated with the maximum key in the tree and returns the key-value pair associated with the maximum key, or `null` if the tree is empty.

-- others

 - `size(): Long` - returns the number of key-value pairs in the tree.

 - `isEmpty(): Boolean` checks whether the tree is empty and returns `true` if the tree is empty, `false` otherwise.

-#### Tree Properties
+### Tree Properties

 - `size: Long` - the number of key-value pairs currently stored in the tree.